andreyholovko/engine-simulation/README.md

 `set_boost_target_percent()` / `start_power_pull()` / `tick()`, and read a
-`DynoSnapshot` back. `tests/test_session.py` locks this in with a test that builds two independent sessions and asserts they produce bit-identical curves -- a future 3rd consumer (a 3D drag-strip view) should do the same `DynoSession()` construction rather than reaching into `engine_sim.core` directly.
+`DynoSnapshot` back. `tests/test_session.py` locks this in with a test that builds two independent sessions and asserts they produce bit-identical curves -- any future consumer should do the same `DynoSession()` construction rather than reaching into `engine_sim.core` directly.

 ## Running the Python simulation (fully verified, no Godot needed)